Swimming Safety and Diving Injury Prevention

 Someone decides to dive into the water, resulting in a life-altering injury.
 It’s easy, that quick, and it’s that common.
-It’s also one of THE most preventable causes of spinal cord injuries.
+It’s also one of the most preventable causes of spinal cord injuries.

-- The best way to enter the water is ALWAYS feet first.
+- Always enter the water feet first.

 - Know that there are often hidden objects in lakes, rivers, etc.

 - Realize that when you dive, your body is a torpedo cutting through the water and that water may not protect you from a severe impact.